WeBankPartners/wecube-docs/docs/introduction-en.md

 We provide the plugin `Open-Monitor` for setting up monitoring on IT resources and application services on WeCube.
 It supports different resource types, process and log files as target object, you can also customize alarm rules for different objects or object groups.

-In the "best practices" package, we integrate the `Open-Monitor` plugin in the task orchestrations for resoure creation and application deployment, so you can notice that the created resources and deployed apllication will be displayed in the monitoring dashboard without extra intervention.
+In the "best practices" package, we integrate the `Open-Monitor` plugin in the task orchestrations for resource creation and application deployment, so you can notice that the created resources and deployed application will be displayed in the monitoring dashboard without extra intervention.
 In addition, we also provide a "application view" of the monitoring dashboard that focus from an application system on all the IT resources it occupies and application services it owns.

 ![intro-monitor.png](images/introduction/intro-monitor.png)

-### Artifact Managment
+### Artifact Management

-WeCube provide a plugin `Artifacts` to support aritfact management for you applications.
+WeCube provide a plugin `Artifacts` to support artifact management for you applications.
 You can upload your application packages and associate each of them with a deployment unit in your application system design recorded in WeCube.
 After this, WeCube will find and use the correct artifact to deploy or upgrade the deployment unit in your application system.

 ![intro-artifacts.png](images/introduction/intro-artifacts.png)